miguelknals/ZZ-Pat/README.md

 2020-08-12

 - Added a preview dialog before sending a PaT
 - Hardcoded changes.
-When foinal calculating is create, it will also tray to create it according IBM profiles.
+When final calculating is create, it will also tray to create IBM profiles countings.
 - Minor layot changes in UI and in the HTML sent to translators

+2020-08-18

+- Support for paths with blanks
+- PaT sent are logged in log.txt

 (C) 2020 miguel canals (http://www.mknals.com) MIT License